-I’m a big fish lover, and out of all the different types of salmon out there, my favorite by far is smoked salmon.
+I’m a big fish lover, and out of all the different types out there, my favorite by far is smoked salmon.
 It’s the perfect accompaniment to so many different kinds of meals, whether it be as a snack or a dinner.
 It can be salty, or creamy, and it’s downright delicious.

 I think perhaps some people’s anxiety over smoked salmon is that they’re handling raw fish.
 Luckily, the process of cold smoking makes it completely safe.
 Cold smoking is essentially a form of curing that allows all the proteins in the salmon to reconstruct, making it safe to eat (source).

 Cold smoking salmon can easily be broken down into a few easy stages: Scaling, deboning and cutting.
 It's then brined and cured, before smoking at a low temperature of 80°F for approximately 5 hours.